 Use a soothing level of heat on the affected breast area

-Gently massage tender spot in the shower under warm water
+Gently massage tender, red spot in the shower under warm water, massaging towards the armpit

 If engorged, “express the top off the breast” to allow some suppleness for baby to latch (this is temporary until baby’s mouth grows and breasts settle)

 If unable to feed baby off affected breast, express the milk and keep practicing feeding on the unaffected side